CF Industries Holdings Inc. (CF) Reveals an Earnings Mystery

-CF Industries Holdings Inc. (NYSE:CF) went up by 1.10% from its latest closing price compared to the recent 1-year high of $113.49.
-The company’s stock price has collected -0.98% of loss in the last five trading sessions.
+CF Industries Holdings Inc. (NYSE:CF) went up by 0.81% from its latest closing price compared to the recent 1-year high of $117.57.
+The company’s stock price has collected 14.35% of gains in the last five trading sessions.

 Is It Worth Investing in CF Industries Holdings Inc. (NYSE :CF) Right Now?